Travel Air Type R Mystery Ship: Design and development

-The second Type R, NR613K (Race No. 32) powered by a six-cylinder D-6 Chevrolair, manufactured by Arthur Chevrolet Aviation Motors Corporation of Indianapolis, Indiana.
+The second Type R, NR613K (Race No. 32) was powered by a six-cylinder D-6 Chevrolair, manufactured by Arthur Chevrolet Aviation Motors Corporation of Indianapolis, Indiana.
 The six-cylinder air-cooled, inverted inline engine developed 165 hp at 2,175 rpm, and powered NR613K to a win in the Experimental class at the 1929 National Air Races.
 NR613K was later converted back to a radial-engined version by Florence "Pancho" Barnes.
 Paul Mantz later purchased the aircraft and used it extensively in film work.
 Years later, Barnes bought it back in an auction where other pilots made sure nobody bid against her.
 It is currently undergoing restoration in the UK.

 The third Mystery Ship, NR482N (Race No. 35), was purchased by Shell for the use of Jimmy Hazlip and Jimmy Doolittle.
 NR614K's short wings were later purchased by Shell and were used, as required, on Doolittle's Race No. 400.
 NR482N also crashed and was a complete loss.